 "I imagined cutting both my wrists and sinking into oblivion in a calm, quiet, hot mist," she writes.

-In an interview with ABC News anchor Diane Sawyer, Knox -- wearing a sleeveless dress, small pearl earrings and barely any makeup -- said she wanted to clear her name, both in terms of her public reputation as well as legally.
+In excerpts of an interview with ABC News anchor Diane Sawyer released ahead of broadcast Tuesday, Knox said she wanted to clear her name, in terms of her public reputation as well as legally.